databio/markmeld/docs/variable_variables.md

 ```

-Then, I could write a `jinja` template like this, that would simply put the chapters in order:
+My `book.jinja` template could simply be like this, which puts the chapters in order:

 ```
 {{ intro.content }}